US579/DataMining-Project/README.md

 HMM and Viterbi Algorithem decription
 -----------

-In this case above, the output of the implicit sequence is
+In this case below, the output of the implicit sequence is

 ```
 [3, 0, 0, 1, 2, 4, -9.843403381747937]
 ```
+0:S1  1:S2  2:S3  3:BEGIN  4:END

 with log probility `-9.843403381747937`
 ![image text](https://github.com/US579/DataMining-Project/blob/master/image/HMM.png)